pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 [Pixie](https://pixielabs.ai/) is an observability platform for developers.
 In order to make Pixie more accessible to the developer community, New Relic (which owns Pixie) is open-sourcing the project and donating it to CNCF.
 We're super excited to bring open-source Pixie to the world, but first we need to rethink a part of our backend architecture so that Pixie users can rely on a completely open-source environment.

-Pixie's authentication flow used to rely on Auth0, but we couldn't force our users to rely on third-party providers like Auth0 in order to run Pixie.
+Pixie's authentication flow used to rely on Auth0, but we couldn't force our users to rely on third-party providers in order to run Pixie.
 In this post, we detail how we made Pixie's auth open-source compatible.
 We discuss tradeoffs of several approaches and dive into our final open-source implementation.
 But first, let's start with our original implementation.

 ## Initial design with Auth0